-Determine your tax liability for the lookback period (four-guarter lookback period for Form 941 and calendar-year lookback period for Form 943, Form 945, and Form CT-1) based on the tax liability as originally reported.
-If you made adjustments to correct errors on previously filed returns, these adjustments do not affect the amount of tax liability for purposes of the lookback rule.
-If you report adjustments on your current return to correct errors on prior period returns, include these adjustments as part of your tax liability for the current quarter.
-If you filed Form 843, Claim for Refund and Request for Abatement, to claim a refund for a prior period overpayment, your tax liability does not change for either the prior period or the current period quarter for purposes of the lookback rule.
+Determine your tax liability for the lookback period (four-quarter lookback period for Form 941 and calendar-year lookback period for Form 943, Form 944, Form 945, and Form CT-1) based on the tax liability as originally reported.
+If you later made adjustments to correct errors on those returns by filing a Form 941-X, Form 943-X, Form 944-X, Form 945-X or Form CT-1X, these adjustments do not affect the amount of the employment tax liability for the lookback rule.
+However, the employment tax liability reported on an original return for 2008 and earlier years does include any prior period line adjustments (supported by a Form 941c, Supporting Statement To Correct Information) reported on the return.

 Example of adjustments and the lookback rule for Form 941.
-An employer originally reported a tax liability of \$45,000 for the four quarters in the lookback period ending June 30, 2004.
-The employer discovered during January 2005 that the tax during one of the lookback period quarters was understated by \$10,000 and corrected this error with an adjustment on the 2005 1st quarter Form 941.
-This employer is a monthly schedule depositor for 2005 because the lookback period tax liabilities are based on the amounts originally reported and they were less than \$50,000.
-The \$10,000 adjustment is part of the 2005 1st guarter tax liability.
+An employer originally reported a tax liability of \$45,000 for the four quarters in the lookback period ending June 30, 2009.
+The employer discovered during January 2010 that the tax during one of the lookback period quarters was understated by \$10,000 and corrected this error with an adjustment on Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund.
+This employer is a monthly schedule depositor for 2010 because the lookback period tax liabilities are based on the amounts originally reported and they were less than \$50,000.
+The \$10,000 adjustment does not affect the amount of tax liability for the lookback rule.